Upon successful completion of this course, students will be able to…

 Appraise data structures and algorithms using mathematical abstraction and critical thinking skills.

 Full syllabus is available upon request.

-The strongly recommended text is Java Concepts: Early Objects 8th Edition by Cay Horstmann (
+The recommended text is Brief Java: Early Objects 9th Edition by Cay Horstmann (

-ISBN 978‑1119056454) for reading and reference.
-The Late Objects version or older/newer editions are suitable.
+ISBN 978-1-119-49913-8) for study and reference.
+Older editions or alternative Java texts by Horstmann are acceptable.
 There are no assigned readings.